b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

-Based on this we would say that student A is more consistent with his grades so
+Based on this we would say that student A is more consistent with their grades
-he is probably a better student of the two.
-I would send student A to represent
+so he is probably a better student of the two.
+I would send student A to
-the school during the national level competition.
-Student B is also good, but
+represent the school during the national level competition.
+Student B is also
-choosing him is a gamble.
-He could shine or embarrass himself (and spot the
+good, but choosing him is a gamble.
+He could shine or embarrass himself (and
-school's name) during the competition.
+spot the school's name) during the competition.

 For any reason statisticians decided to get rid of the sign in a different way,
 i.e. by squaring ($x^{2} = x * x$) the diffs.
 Afterwards they calculated the